vjeux/reactor-data/README.md

 ### Example
 Here is the content of the example.json with a few comments added to it.

-The prefix `IDX` tells you, that this field is used for searching. `FILTER` indicates that this field and it's values are used to build filters in the future.
+The comment prefix `IDX` tells you, that this field is used for searching. `FILTER` indicates that this field and it's values are used to build filters in the future.

 ```json
 {